Saint Peter Port Harbour: History

 During the mid 1980s the harbour was dredged to provide easier access for shipping, with the excavated aggregate pumped through pipes to reclaim the land currently used for the North Beach parking, between the harbour and the Queen Elizabeth II Marina.

 Harbour Facilities

 Freight and Passengers

 A passenger terminal and customs facilities are located on St Julian's Pier.

-Facilities at the harbour include two ro-ro ramps for cars and lorries that travel on car/passenger ferries such as the 102m long trimaran Condor Liberation or freight/car/passenger traditional ferries such as the Commodore Clipper.
+Facilities at the harbour include two ro-ro ramps for cars and lorries that travel on car/passenger ferries such as the 97m long catamaran Condor Voyager or freight/car/passenger traditional ferries such as the Islander.